Protein:Protein and Protein:DNA Interaction Analysis

 Investigating dynamics of protein interactions can be challenging.
 Both induced and inhibited protein:protein interactions can be studied in real time under cellular conditions using the NanoBRET™ PPI Assay.
 Based on bioluminescence resonance energy transfer (BRET) technique where a bioluminescent donor protein brought into close proximity to a fluorescently tagged acceptor protein, the NanoBRET™ Assay harnesses the bright NanoLuc® luciferase as the energy donor and the HaloTag® protein labeled with a fluorophore as the energy acceptor.
 This sensitive PPI assay means you can study full-length proteins expressed at low levels.

-Energy transferred from a NanoLuc® luciferase-Protein A fusion (energy donor) activates a fluorescently labeled HaloTag®-Protein B fusion (energy acceptor) when Protein A and Protein B interact.
+Depiction of energy transfer from a NanoLuc®-Protein A fusion (energy donor) to a fluorescently labeled HaloTag®-Protein B fusion (energy acceptor) upon interaction of Protein A and Protein B.

 Additional HaloTag® Resources